 When UCLA math professor Terence Tao won a Fields Medal in August of 2006, it was the culmination of an amazing career of math achievements.
-Dr. Tao took questions about his life and work through May 8, 2007.
+Dr. Tao took questions from Cogito members about his life and work in May.
 Read his answers.

 Terence Tao, PhD